 - Puts you down or leaves everyone around them consistently feeling both unappreciated and insulted.

-- Blames world and anyone else they can think of for their problems — especially their spouse, parents, any people they stereotype, and their own children.
+- Blames the world and anyone else they can think of for their problems — especially their spouse, parents, any people they stereotype, and their own children.

 - Show up late for appointments, pulls disappearing acts without warning, or cancels plans without warning or valid excuse — typically always at important times or at the last minute.